 “In a small window of time, we have been able to not only identify, but also coin a term that describes a phenomenon starting to transform the way we live and do business…”

 What do Uber and Airbnb have in common?
-They provide services that are not produced, but that are sourced from providers offering competitive value propositions; they repurpose existing resources in a way that is commonly referred to as “uberization”.
+They provide services that others don’t produce; but rather ones providers source from competitive value propositions.
+They repurpose existing resources in a way that you can now commonly refer to as “uberization”.

-In this article published on LinkedIn, Marylin Montoya, VP Marketing & Partnerships at Sociabble, explores how uberization involves the democratization of ideas, abilities and contributions that were previously limited to certain functions and profiles.
-The article demonstrates how employee advocacy “embodies this concept”, as individuals who weren’t previously empowered to play a role in brand awareness, lead generation and recruitment are actively encouraged to do so on social media.
+In this article published on LinkedIn, Marylin Montoya, VP Marketing & Partnerships at Sociabble, explores how uberization involves the democratization of ideas; as well as abilities and contributions that were previously limited to certain functions and profiles.
+The article also demonstrates how employee advocacy “embodies this concept.”